m-rutter/michaelrutter.dev/content/conditional_types_and_overloading.md

 looks a lot like function overloading!

 As with the previous examples, we have a single implementing function.
-However, this function takes a single arugment `T` that is generic over a union of `ActionType` variants, one of three different string literal types.
+However, this function takes a single argument `T` that is a generic with the constraint of `ActionType`, one of three different string literal types.
 That generic value is passed into to a type level function called `InferFromActionType` as the return type of the function.
-This in turn is used by the builtin `Extract` conditional type, which will pick from the union of `ActionTypeWithPayload` the approatately matching return type given the input arugment.
+This in turn is used by the builtin `Extract` conditional type, which will pick from the union of `ActionTypeWithPayload` the appropriately matching return type given the input argument.
 It would appear that we have successfully recreated typescript function overloading using other features of the language.

 This is the point of frustration for users because when they turn to